 A US Citizen by birth, I was first licensed as an Amateur Radio Operator in Ohio (USA) in 1976 and was issued the call sign WD8CMU.
-Since then, I have operated my station with a variety of subsequent call signs including KA5CCO (Texas), KC0YU (Nebraska), and IV3KBU (Italy).
+From 1978 to 1988, I operated my station with a variety of subsequent call signs including KA5CCO (Texas), KC0YU (Nebraska), and IV3KBU (Italy).

 I was issued my present US call sign (KB1SF) in 1985 and currently hold an Extra Class license authorized by the US Federal Communications Commission.